Lisa Barry Berg

 Rafael Racquet Club is like a second home to Lisa (she spends more time here than at home it seems) where her two kids grew up playing tennis.
 Her son Conor played college tennis for the University of New Mexico where he enjoyed a successful career and received several Mountain West Conference honors.
 Conor played Futures tournaments in the US and abroad and has earned career high ATP rankings of 918 in singles and 666 in doubles.
 Her daughter Hadley has played nationally and internationally as well, and in 2013 was one of four juniors to receive the Bill Talbert Sportsmanship Award.
 She played college tennis at University of South Carolina and became an All American in 2016.

-Lisa is very devoted to the game of tennis as she is a 34 year member of the USPTA, is a member of the Wilson Advisory Staff, served on the USTA Norcal Junior Tennis Council, the USTA Norcal High Performance Coaches Commission (to help scout hot new Jr. players), and was inducted into the Oklahoma District Tennis Hall of Fame in 2007.
+Lisa is very devoted to the game of tennis as she is a 36 year member of the USPTA, a member of the Wilson Advisory Staff, a lifetime member of the USTA, served on the USTA Norcal Junior Tennis Council, the USTA Norcal High Performance Coaches Commission (to help scout hot new Jr. players), and was inducted into the Oklahoma District Tennis Hall of Fame in 2007.
 Lisa was inducted into the Marin County Tennis Hall of Fame in 2018 and in 2020 she entered into the Tulsa Public Schools Athletic Hall of Fame.